uazgraduatecollege/azgrad_drupal_content_types/README.md

-# Grad College Content Types
+# Grad College Drupal Content Types

 This is a custom migration module intended to define and generate custom content types for the UA Graduate College website, specifically the funding opportunity and the FAQ content types.